-In 1984, David Rodda noted that the number of quality rental units decreased as the demand for higher quality housing increased.
+In 1984, David Rodda noted a decrease in the number of quality rental units as the demand for higher-quality housing increased.

-In 1991, David Rodda noted that the number of quality rental units decreased as the demand for higher quality housing increased.
+In 1991, David Rodda noted a decrease in the number of quality rental units as the demand for higher-quality housing increased.

-In 1996, a technical report found that teachers with students who frequently moved had to slow down instruction and increase review to accommodate variations in student learning.
+A 1996 technical report found that teachers with students that have had to move with high frequency have had to include a reduction in instructional pacing and more review to accommodate variation and uncertainty in student learning.

-In November 2007, an article in Atlantic Monthly, referencing a study by Harvard economists Edward Glaeser and Kristina Tobio, reported that the "right to build" (planning permission, red tape, bureaucracy, etc.) added approximately $600,000 to the cost of each new house built in San Francisco.
+In the November 2007 issue of Atlantic Monthly, Virginia Postrel reported on a study by Harvard economists Edward Glaeser and Kristina Tobio, which determined that the cost of obtaining the "right to build" in San Francisco adds approximately $600,000 to the cost of each new house that is built.

-In 2011, developers in Hamburg, Germany, agreed to build 3500 new housing units per year, with 30% reserved for low and middle income households.
-The city government supported this by providing city-owned land and acquiring private land.
+In 2011, developers in Hamburg, Germany, agreed to build 3500 new housing units per year, with 30% of these units being available to low and middle income households.

-In 2013, The American Journal of Public Health recognized homelessness as a public health issue.
-A survey identified a lack of affordable housing as the primary cause of homelessness among families with children and unaccompanied individuals.
+In a 2013 survey, a lack of affordable housing was the number one cause of homelessness among families with children and unaccompanied individuals, according to the American Journal of Public Health.

-In 2014, Berlin established the Alliance for Housing Construction, bringing together local government, private landlords, and public utility landlords to make rental units more affordable.
-Public utility landlords agreed to build 3000 new dwellings each year, and private landlords agreed to construct 6000 units each year, with a portion offered as "non-serviced rents."
+In 2014, the Alliance for Housing Construction was established in Berlin, bringing together Berlin's local government, private landlords, and public utility landlords to make rental units in the city more affordable.

-In 2017, 44 percent of all adults who used shelter at some point had a disability.
+In 2017, among all adults who used shelter at some point, 44 percent had a disability, showing the prevalence of individual-level risk factors among the homeless population.

 According to the 2018 homeless point-in-time count, 111,122 homeless people (20 percent) had a severe mental illness and 86,647 homeless people (16 percent) suffered from chronic substance abuse.

-Until 2018, in Los Angeles, an affordable housing development required a "letter of acknowledgement" from the city councilperson, allowing council members to block developments without providing a reason.
+Until 2018, in Los Angeles, an affordable housing development required a "letter of acknowledgement" from the city councilperson, which allowed city council members to block affordable housing developments in their district without giving any reason.

-In September 2019, the Council of Economic Advisers published "The State of Homelessness in America" report, which found that over half a million people go homeless on a single night in the United States.
+In September 2019, the Council of Economic Advisers published "The State of Homelessness in America" report, revealing that over half a million people experience homelessness on a single night in the United States, with a significant portion unsheltered, particularly in California.
+The report also analyzes the drivers of homelessness and suggests federal policies to reduce it.

-In 2019, the Federal Government, primarily through the Department of Housing and Urban Development (HUD) and the U.S. Department of Veterans Affairs (VA), provided significant funding to communities for homeless assistance programs.
-HUD contributed $2.6 billion via the Continuum of Care (CoC) and Emergency Solution Grant programs, while the VA provided $1.8 billion for programs serving homeless veterans.
-Other federal, state, and local entities, along with private philanthropy, also contributed substantial funding.
+In 2019, the Department of Housing and Urban Development (HUD) provided $2.6 billion combined via the Continuum of Care (CoC) program and Emergency Solution Grant program.
+The U.S. Department of Veterans Affairs (VA) also provided $1.8 billion for programs that serve homeless veterans.

-In 2019, the Trump Administration reformed the Housing First approach by allowing communities flexibility to impose service participation requirements for participants after they have been stabilized in housing, while maintaining a commitment to providing housing with no preconditions.
+In 2019, the Trump Administration reformed the Housing First approach by allowing communities flexibility to impose service participation requirements for participants after they have been stabilized in housing.

-In 2021, former President Joe Biden launched the Emergency Housing Vouchers program (EVH) as part of the American Rescue Plan Act to assist Americans experiencing domestic violence, homelessness, and human trafficking.
+In 2021, former President Joe Biden launched the Emergency Housing Vouchers (EVH) program as part of the American Rescue Plan Act to assist Americans experiencing domestic violence, homelessness, and human trafficking, in response to the COVID-19 pandemic.

-According to a 2022 study, LIHTC projects in the United States increase land value in surrounding neighborhoods.
+According to a 2022 study, LIHTC projects in the United States increase land value in surrounding neighborhoods, which is an interesting impact.

-In 2022, researchers determined that about half of renters in the United States paid less than 30% of their monthly income on rent and utilities, about a quarter paid between 30% and 50%, and another quarter paid more than 50%.
+In 2022, researchers determined that approximately half of renters in the United States spent less than 30% of their monthly income on rent and utilities.
+Around a quarter paid between 30% and 50%, and another quarter paid more than 50%.

 According to 2023 estimates, 90 percent of U.S. real estate growth by 2033 will entail the adaptive reuse of existing buildings rather than new construction.